 Notice how much of this you are doing.
 Notice also how they try and make it feel as personal as possible, even if you never actually speak to a human being.
 The whole system is wonderfully automated, because it is cheaper for huge companies to manage their interactive customer relationships with software than with people.
 But not all of us have millions of customers.

-While any business can benefit from using automated CRM software, unless you are as big as Amazon, you should add direct personal communication to build the your interactive client relationships.
+While any business can benefit from using automated CRM software,

 The absolute best way to get a sense of your customer's needs and feelings regarding your product or service is direct personal communication.
 But some days, we can't all get to the beach and meet...